BerkeleyLab/upcxx/docs/implementation-defined.md

     thread while it has the master persona.

   * Upcasting/downcasting shared heap memory (e.g. `global_ptr::local()`) is
     always OK.
-This facilitates a kind of interprocess communication via native CPU shared memory access which is permitted in "seq".
+This facilitates a kind of interprocess communication via load/store CPU shared memory access which is permitted in "seq".
 Note that `upcxx::rput/rget` is still invalid from non-primordial threads even when the remote memory is downcastable locally.